emad-mohamadi/terminal-tetris/README.md

 ## Terminal Tetris
-~ by biotet team:

-    emad-mohamadi & danial-fazel

-Before running the game:
+Before you run the game:
 - Enter your own directory path in `main.py` (and uncomment it)

 Or:
 - Open your directory in terminal
 - Run this command:

-    `python tetris.py`
+      python tetris.py

 Requirements:
 - Python `keyboard` package must be installed
-- If not, you can use this command:
+- If not, use this command:

-    `pip install keyboard`
+      pip install keyboard

 "Enjoy it!"